This vignette is a short

 to have a Laplace error distribution (Hollinger & Richardson 2005),

-which would be better sampled using rlaplace
+which would be better sampled using rlaplace from the

-package instead of rnorm
+rmutil package instead of rnorm.
+In many

 cases, the parameters are also not independent of each other.
 In our

-a variance-covariance matrix that prescribes correlations between
+matrix that prescribes correlations between variables.

 unc_all <- mapply(aerodynamic.conductance,Dl=Dl_sample,z0m=z0m_sample,LAI=LAI_sample,